canadaclub/canadaclub.github.io/index.md

 New members — temporary or long-term — are very welcome, so feel free to contact us at {{ site.mailto }} or join us on [Facebook](https://www.facebook.com/groups/canadaclubberne/).

-# Next event
+# Next events

--  26 August 2023 BBQ in Münsingen
+-  26 August 2023 BBQ in Münsingen, good weather event
+-  16 or 17 September 2023 Autumn hike, date depending on weather

 # New to Bern?